-What’s this?
-Yes, we’ve got our rep as the most granular Gran Canaria guide to think of.
-So here’s our latest area overview, of Las Palmas de Gran Canaria’s Mesa y López.
+- 0.1 We’re committed to offering the most comprehensive overview of island life.
+Yes, our rep as the most granular Gran Canaria guide is something we very much wish to preserve.
+With that in mind, we’ve updated our area overview of Las Palmas de Gran Canaria’s Mesa y López.

 1. Celebrate in Mesa y López

 The bars around the iconic Plaza España are popular venues to start the weekend.
 With the likes of Terraza Géiser also ideal for football fans wanting to catch the action on the big screen.
-So, a great urban base to follow Euro 2016 and beyond.
+So, a great urban base to follow fixtures national and international.

-Plaza España is also known as Plaza de la Victoria.
+Plaza España’s also known as Plaza de la Victoria.
 It’s where fans and players of UD Las Palmas congregate after an important victory.
 The last time this happened was in June 2015 after the local heroes returned to the Primera Liga for the first time in 13 years.

 The avenida used to resemble London’s Finchley Road, a not-so attractive main thoroughfare.
 Then city bods built a cycling path and made the whole area more pedestrianized.
 So, the avenue now feels more like Barcelona’s La Rambla and hosts regular events in its tree-lined boulevard.